 1. Using Flash Fill Tool in Excel

-The Flash Fill tool in excel is very unique in that it can recognize data patterns and fill the adjacent cells accordingly.
-We can use this tool to quickly autofill dates in excel without dragging.
+The Flash Fill tool in Excel is unique in that it can recognize data patterns and fill the adjacent cells accordingly.
+We can use this tool to quickly autofill dates in Excel without dragging.

 Steps: